DEQrmichie/heatsource-9/README.md

 - Post processing tools (graphing, analysis, etc).
 Some already written in R. Consider pandas and matplotlib for this as part of heatsource.
 - Better output messages on errors.
 - Allow user specified output dT or sub-hourly time step.
-- Simplify the ModelSetup class by separating read methods from node building methods.

 - Implement seamless transition to different watershed/stream network scales.
 - Scope implementing solar routines as a separate independent package or something less complex so it can be accessed via GIS routines.
 - Consider using long format for landcover data as opposed to the current wide format (for GIS based solar modeling).